mmprotest/maker/README.md

 pytest
 ```

+Additional tips:

+- Use `pytest -k hanoi` to focus on environment-specific behaviors.
-The CLI entry point is exposed as `maker-hanoi`; additional environments can implement the `TaskEnvironment` protocol in `maker_mdap.core` to plug into the existing voting loop.
+- The CLI entry point is exposed as `maker-hanoi`; additional environments can implement the `TaskEnvironment` protocol in `maker_mdap.core` to plug into the existing voting loop.
+- Type hints are enforced across the package; run `python -m maker_mdap.cli --help` to see the full command surface.